EchoTeam/rebar-templates/service/DEV.md

         {foreign_app2}.appup.src
     priv/

-Those files, at compile time, will be place to corresponding applications ebin directories.
+Those files, at compile time, will be placed to corresponding applications ebin directories.

 See also
 [genappup](https://github.com/EchoTeam/genappup) and